clickclickonsal/Docarmation/README.md

 ### GA WDI DC September 2014, Project 1

 ### Overview
-**Docarmation** is a website to help vehicle owners keep track of their maintenace records for their vehicle.
+**Docarmation** is a website to help vehicle owners keep track of their maintenance records for their vehicle.
 It will help the owner appreciate their vehicle a little more.

 [Visit Docarmation](http://quiet-stream-4980.herokuapp.com/)